');

 About Nashua, NH

-Nashua is a mid-sized city in New Hampshire with a population of 91,131 residents.
-The median household income is $92,457 per year, which is above the national average.
-The median age in Nashua is 39.7 years.
+Nashua is a mid-sized city located in New Hampshire with a population of 91,131 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $92,457 per year, which is 23% above the national median of $75,149.
+The median age of 39.7 years is close to the US median age of 38.9 years.

 How Nashua Ranks in New Hampshire